 But a shining past didn’t guarantee a shining future, and the College’s leaders were aware that the Sarah Lawrence brand had lost some luster.
 The College became known for things it didn’t want defining it and less known for the academic rigor, student centrism, and interdisciplinary approach that are truly the hallmarks of a Sarah Lawrence education.

-It’s almost impossible to convey the depth and breadth of Sametz Blackstone’s work for us over the last year.
-We engaged the firm with a mandate to resurrect our moribund brand, and, against impossible deadlines, to conceptualize and produce all new print and digital collateral for undergraduate and graduate admissions, development collateral including the annual fund and its related giving societies, as well as all alumni communications.
+It’s amazing how much we’ve done together in just the last year: all new print and digital collateral for undergraduate and graduate admissions, development collateral including the annual fund and its related giving societies, and all alumni communications.

 Lyn Chamberlin, former Vice President for Marketing & Communications, Sarah Lawrence College

 For enrollment, one of the biggest impediments to connection was simply ignorance: the College had focused on narrow geographic segments and more people needed to learn about the school.
 Materials that did exist were overly complex; the value the College provides was not clearly articulated; the website woefully out of date.

 On the fundraising front, Sarah Lawrence was about to embark on a major capital campaign—and strengthening connection to alumnae/i was a priority.
 Existing materials did not align with how graduates thoughts of themselves.

 Our collaboration was wide-reaching in scope—with accordant expectations.
 In the span of one year we—